artefactory/redis-team-THM/blog/content/06_soft_labels.md

 ## Help users find the balance between categories

 Many research papers fall on the borderline between several categories.
 Let's suppose we are looking for a technical research paper in Computational Complexity using Machine Learning.
-We will probably find several papers with similar names that belong to both categories that interest me.
+We will probably find several papers with similar names that belong to both categories that interest us.
 But we are Machine Learning experts, we want the paper to talk mostly about Machine Learning.

 How can we do this ?